satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 # 2. Background

-Online job portals such as LinkedIn, Indeed, and Naukri are increasingly targeted by scammers who post fraudulent job listings.
-These fake postings are often designed to steal personal information, demand payments, or commit identity theft, causing financial and emotional harm to job seekers.
-As online recruitment continues to grow, manually identifying such scams has become difficult due to the large volume of job postings and the evolving nature of fraud tactics.
+Online job portals such as LinkedIn, Indeed, and Naukri have become essential platforms for connecting employers with job seekers.
+However, these platforms are increasingly exploited by scammers who post fraudulent job listings that appear legitimate.
+Such scams often aim to steal personal information, collect upfront payments, or conduct identity theft, resulting in significant financial and emotional harm to job seekers.
+As the volume of online job postings continues to grow, manually identifying fraudulent listings becomes increasingly challenging.
+Additionally, scammers continuously adapt their language and tactics, making rule-based detection methods ineffective.
+This highlights the need for automated, data-driven approaches to fraud detection.

-This project applies Natural Language Processing (NLP), machine learning, and LLM-based embeddings to automatically detect fraudulent job postings by analyzing both textual content and structured metadata, enabling a scalable and effective fraud detection solution.
+This project leverages Natural Language Processing (NLP), machine learning, and Large Language Model (LLM) embeddings to automatically identify fake job postings.
+By analyzing both textual content—such as job descriptions and requirements—and structured metadata like company logos and employment details, the system learns patterns that distinguish real postings from fraudulent ones.
+The use of LLM embeddings enables deeper semantic understanding of job text, improving detection accuracy.
+Overall, the approach provides a scalable and practical solution to enhance trust and safety in online recruitment platforms.

 ## Why This Problem Matters